Pen Test vs Vulnerability Assessment: Key Differences for C-Suite Leaders

 • User training

 This not only enhanced recovery times but also fortified client relationships.
-Looking ahead to 2026, the emphasis on continuous risk evaluations is expected to grow, as they play a vital role in identifying and prioritizing threats, ultimately contributing to the establishment of a more resilient security framework.
+Looking ahead to 2026, the emphasis on continuous improvement is expected to grow, as assessments play a vital role in identifying and prioritizing threats, ultimately contributing to the establishment of a more resilient security framework.

 The central node represents the main theme of risk identification and mitigation.
 The branches show the two key methodologies and their strengths, while the additional branches detail specific actions taken by organizations to enhance their cybersecurity.